thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

 <input type="text" id="datePlanted" name="datePlanted" th:value="*{datePlanted}" />
 ```

-...but in fact it is a little bit more than that, because `th:field` will take
+...but in fact it is a little bit more than that, because `th:field` will also apply the registered Spring Conversion Service, including the `DateFormatter` we saw before (even if the field expression is not double-bracketed).
+Thanks to this, the date will be shown correctly formatted.
-care of the property editor we have defined for `java.util.Date` objects and use
-it correspondingly to show the property value (which `th:value` will not do).

 Values for `th:field` attributes must be selection expressions (`*{...}`), which
 makes sense given the fact that they will be evaluated on the form-backing bean